raspberrypilearning/dodgeball/en/step_6.md

 --- hint ---

-The code for your ball should look like this:
+The code for your ball sprite clones should look like this:

 ![ball sprite](images/ball_sprite.png)